NafayYafetAneika-NYA/TravelDC/README.md

 ### 2. Screen Archetypes

 - [ ] **Challenges List Screen**
-* View a list of Challenges to do in catagories like Food, Site seeing, etc.
+* View a list of Challenges to do
 - [ ] **Challenge Detail Screen**
 * See a map with the location of the challenge, a short summary, a button which says "Accept Challenge".
 * If you scroll down, you see other peoples' photos doing that challenge.